smithy-lang/smithy-kotlin/docs/design/sdk-exception-hierarchy-and-metadata-representation.md

 ## Future Considerations

-* Some SDK’s expose fields like `requestId` on more than just the error types.
+* Some SDKs expose fields like `requestId` on more than just the error types.
 If the Kotlin SDK chooses to do something similar we should reconcile and ensure that there is “one way” to get at a piece of data.

 ## Recommendation

-The recommendation/consensus is to move forward with the proposed (property bag) design which provides the best opportunity for future extension, removes the customer facing mutability, and reduces the chance of conflict to a single property.
+The recommendation/consensus was to move forward with the proposed (property bag) design which provides the best opportunity for future extension, removes the customer facing mutability, and reduces the chance of conflict to a single property.

 ### Additional References